 Fairy Fun Facts:

-How do fairies communicate: Through telepathy.
-(How else would one talk to a newborn?)
-Although adult humans have the capacity to comprehend fairy telepathy, they are generally too distracted by their own internal chattering to give it much heed.
-Although fairies can communicate with all animals, they prefer to restrict their discourse to only the most deserving: elephants, dolphins, and octopuses.
+Fairies are telepathic (How else would one talk to a newborn?)
+Although adult humans have the capacity to comprehend fairy telepathy, they are generally too distracted by their own internal chattering to heed fairy wisdom.
+Even though all animals can communicate with fairies, both verbally and telepathically, /fairies restrict their discourse to only the most deserving: elephants, dolphins, and octopuses.

-Can anyone see fairies?
-No. Only infants and animals can see them.
+Are fairies invisible?
+Animals can see them, of course.
+And human infants.
 Sadly, as adult humans discourage the existence of fairies, most children go fairy-blind by the age of four––with a few notable exceptions: Hans Christian Anderson, Jacob and Wilhelm Grimm, J.M.
 Berrie, and J.K Rowlings.

-How do fairies communicate: Through telepathy.
-(How else would one talk to a newborn?)
-Although adult humans have the capacity to comprehend fairy telepathy, they are generally too distracted by their own internal chattering to give it much heed.
-Although fairies can communicate with all animals, they prefer to restrict their discourse to only the most deserving: elephants, dolphins, and octopuses.
+Fairies are telepathic (How else would one talk to a newborn?)
+Although adult humans have the capacity to comprehend fairy telepathy, they are generally too distracted by their own internal chattering to heed fairy wisdom.
+Even though all animals can communicate with fairies, both verbally and telepathically, /fairies restrict their discourse to only the most deserving: elephants, dolphins, and octopuses.

-Can anyone see fairies?
-No. Only infants and animals can see them.
+Are fairies invisible?
+Animals can see them, of course.
+And human infants.
 Sadly, as adult humans discourage the existence of fairies, most children go fairy-blind by the age of four––with a few notable exceptions: Hans Christian Anderson, Jacob and Wilhelm Grimm, J.M.
 Berrie, and J.K Rowlings.

 Glimmer did not like cats.
 (Every fairy knows that they suck the breath of sleeping infants.)
 That the cat was allowed to sleep in the crib with her Tiny One was beyond what Glimmer could bear.